DCzajkowski/auth-tests/README.md

 ```
 **Warning!
 All changes to the files this package provides will be lost when running this command!**

+## Automate your workflow
+Instead of including this package manually every project you create, simply create a bash function that will do that for you.
+I have included my personal function [here](https://gist.github.com/DCzajkowski/9ebaeaa09d136e77497e060449b03171).
+Feel free to edit it and reuse however you like.

 ## Contributing
 Feel free to make PRs to this repo.

 ## License
 License can be found in the `LICENSE` file.
-It is a simple MIT, which basically means -- use it howewer you like.
+It is a simple MIT, which basically means -- use it however you like.